certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 ### Clone the repository

 <Note>
-If you did fork the `certeu/morio` reposutory, replace `certeu/morio` by `username/morio`, where `username` is your GitHub username.
+If you did fork the `certeu/morio` repository, replace `certeu/morio` by `username/morio`, where `username` is your GitHub username.
 </Note>